olekuz/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/to-conclude.md

     - /tyk-cloud/what-we-covered/
 ---

+## Introduction

+This summary page explains the steps required to implement Tyk Cloud, which enables you to manage your APIs seamlessly.

 We've covered the following to get you started with the Tyk Cloud way of managing Tyk deployments

 * We've created a new Organisation